complexphoton/MESTI.jl/README.md

 where **b**(**r**) or *b*(*y*,*z*) is the source profile.

-MESTI.jl is a general-purpose solver with its interface written to provide maximal flexibility.
+MESTI.jl is a general-purpose solver with an interface written to provide maximal flexibility.
 It supports
  - Full 3D vectorial systems.
  - TM polarization for 2D systems.
  - Any tensor or scalar relative permittivity profile $\bar{\bar{\varepsilon}}({\bf r})$, which can be real-valued or complex-valued.